platformio/platformio-core/docs/plus/unit-testing.rst

    You will be able to run the same test on the different target devices (:ref:`embedded_boards`).

-PlatformIO Test System consists of:
+PlatformIO Testing Engine consists of:

 * Project builder
 * Test builder